vmorilla/sunset_reflections_clock/README.md

 # Sunset Reflections Clock
-A cold cathode display clock with a subtle reflection of a beautiful view in Spain: el Mirador de San Nicolás.
+My submission to the [Flutter Clock Challenge](https://flutter.dev/clock), awarded with the **Novelty of Idea** prize: a cold cathode display clock (aka nixie clock) with a subtle reflection of a beautiful view in Spain: el Mirador de San Nicolás.
 The reflection shows the current position of the moon and the sun in the place where the picture of the view was taken.

 ![long demo](docs/long.gif)

+A [high quality version](https://www.youtube.com/watch?v=fLWATe8NSic) of this video can be seen on YouTube.

 ## Description